Lai-YT/lai-yt.github.io/_posts/2023-02-20-summary-of-my-winter-vacation.md

 ### LaTeX

-The moment that I make up my mind to learn LaTeX is when I found that the Writing Assignments in CS143 has to be handed out in LaTeX.
-I'm astonished by how solid the course is.
+The moment that I made up my mind to learn LaTeX is when I found that the Writing Assignments in CS143 has to be handed out in LaTeX.
+I'm astonished by how solid the course is. \
 I read [Learn LaTeX in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) at Overleaf (though I spent 3 :tomato:).
-I now understand the basic syntax of LaTeX, but to master a skill, practicing is indispensable.
-So I'll force myself to hand out all of the assignments in LaTeX in the coming semester :rocket:
+I now understand the basic syntax of LaTeX.
+But to master a skill, practicing is indispensable, so I'll force myself to hand out all of the assignments in LaTeX in the coming semester :rocket:

 ### Rust

 I begin the learning of Rust with [Rust by Example](https://doc.rust-lang.org/stable/rust-by-example/).
-I finished reading the first 10 chapters, knowing only the basic syntax and not familiar with it, far from being able to express my thought with Rust.
+I read the first 10 chapters, knowing only the basic syntax and not familiar with it, far from being able to express my thought with Rust.
 Following the way I learned Python, I will be solving some [LeetCode](https://leetcode.com/) [problems](https://github.com/Lai-YT/leetcode/search?l=rust) to improve my acknowledgment of syntax and the usage of libraries.
 After that, write a small project to feel how Rust plays its role in software applications.

 ### Vim

-When learning [The Operating System](https://youtube.com/playlist?list=PLS0SUwlYe8czigQPzgJTH2rJtwm0LXvDX) and [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/), professor emphasized the importance and power of Vim: if you type fast, Vim enables you to type in the speed of your thoughts, furthermore, it's your best text editor when connecting to remote machines. \
+When I was taking [The Operating System](https://youtube.com/playlist?list=PLS0SUwlYe8czigQPzgJTH2rJtwm0LXvDX) and [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/), professor emphasized the importance and power of Vim: if you type fast, Vim enables you to type in the speed of your thoughts, furthermore, it's your best text editor when connecting to remote machines. \
 I only practiced through the *vimtutor*, so there's a long way further before using Vim as a productive tool.
 Since practicing blind typing and Vim at the same time would make me nearly unproductive, which is too tough, I'll push myself on practicing Vim after I can type at a certain speed.